Overbite and overjet are two types of malocclusion. People often confuse them to be the same, but they are uniquely different.

 Treatment for overjet teeth is more complicated than overbite teeth.
 But it is not impossible.
 Your orthodontist will tell you the right treatment after the diagnosis of your bite.
 It will be advisable to start taking the treatment in early childhood.
 It gets more complicated and expensive for adults.
 Some well-known treatment options for overbite and overjet are dental braces, Invisalign, bonding, veneers, and crowns.

 Don’t let the overjet and overbite steel the joy of a beautiful smile from you.
 These misaligned bites can be cured entirely with the correct diagnosis and treatment.
-We offer top-quality and cost-effective orthodontics care in our clinics in Rome, NY.
+We offer top-quality and cost-effective orthodontics care in our clinics in Rome, New York.
 Schedule an appointment now!